“Those who do not move,

 About Clare Maxwell

-Sitting still and being quiet was never my forte!
+Sitting still and being quiet was never my forte.
 I was born with joyful connection to my body and a natural trust in my physical intelligence.
 I loved dancing just for fun.
 I was aware of my body and loved my body.

 That connection was broken by overtraining when I became a professional dancer.
 I worked so hard at it that I started to dissociate from my body just to get through the pain.